stormageddon/watchdog/README.md

 1. Avoid the hassle that is encountered when trying to use twitch.
 This means finding streamers and launching the stream without ever having to open a browser and navigating to twitch.tv
 2. Provide a clean, easy, and seemless process for viewing your favorite streamers.

 Note - This app is NOT a replacement for twitch.
-You'll still need an account and you'll still need to manage everything through Twitch.
+You'll still need an account and you'll still need to manage your followers and everything through Twitch.
 This just provides a simpler workflow for receiving notifications of your favorite streamers and then launching that particular stream.

 ## Installing Watchdog
 Watchdog requires that you have the following installed on your system: